TeleMelody: Lyric-to-Melody Generation with a Template-Based Two-Stage Method: Experimental Results

 \subsection{Method Analyses}

-In this subsection, we analyze the proposed method from two aspects: 1) verifying the controllability of TeleMelody, as well as the effect of the designed template and the alignment regularization on controllability; 2) verifying data efficiency by testing TeleMelody with varying paired lyric-rhythm training data scale.
-Besides, in Appendix \ref{app:d}, we also evaluate the effectiveness of the rule to extract cadence from melodies.
+In this subsection, we verify the effect of the designed template and the alignment regularization on controllability and verify data efficiency by testing TeleMelody with varying paired lyric-rhythm training data.